Impact of lung segmentation on the diagnosis and explanation of COVID-19 in chest X-ray images: Introduction

-To assess the impact of lung segmentation on the identification of COVID-19, we used two XAI approaches: Local Interpretable Model-agnostic Explanations (LIME) \cite{ribeiro2016should} and Gradient-weighted Class Activation Mapping (Grad-CAM) \cite{selvaraju2017grad}.
+To assess the impact of lung segmentation on the identification of COVID-19, we used two XAI approaches: Local Interpretable Model-agnostic Explanations (LIME) \citep*{ribeiro2016should} and Gradient-weighted Class Activation Mapping (Grad-CAM) \citep*{selvaraju2017grad}.
 LIME works by finding features, superpixels (i.e., particular zones of the image), that increases the probability of the predicted class, i.e., regions that support the current model prediction.
 Such regions can be seen as important regions because the model actively uses them to make predictions.
-LIME is model-agnostic, hence it does not need any details about the model structure or algorithm; i.e., it does not rely on the model to produce the explanations.
-Thus, the prediction explanation is more unbiased towards the model.
-On the other hand, Grad-CAM focuses on the gradients flowing into the last convolutional layer of a given CNN for a specific input image and label.
-We can then visually inspect the activation mapping (AM) to verify if the activations are focusing on the appropriate portion of the input image.
-Grad-CAM can be applied to various CNN models, however as it depends on the activations of the last convolutional layer to produce the output, it is model-specific.
-Thus, in a way, both techniques are complementary, and by exploring them, we can provide a complete report of the lung segmentation impact on COVID-19 identification.
+Grad-CAM focuses on the gradients flowing into the last convolutional layer of a given CNN for a specific input image and label.
+We can then visually inspect the activation mapping (AM) to verify if the model is focusing on the appropriate portion of the input image.
+Both techniques are somewhat complementary, and by exploring them, we can provide a more complete report of the lung segmentation impact on COVID-19 identification.

-The lung segmentation might not improve the classification performance metric itself, because when the whole image is considered, the model may learn to use other features besides lung opacities, or even from outside the lungs region.
+Our results indicated that when the whole image is considered, the model may learn to use other features besides lung opacities, or even from outside the lungs region.
 In such cases, the model is not learning to identify pneumonia or COVID-19, but something else.
 Thus, we can infer that the model is not reliable even though it achieves a good classification performance.
-Using lung segmentation, we would supposedly remove a meaningful part of noise and background information, forcing the model to take into account only information from the lung area, i.e., desired information in this specific context.
-Thus, the classification performance in models using segmented CXR images tends to be more realistic, closer to human performance and better reasoned.
+Using lung segmentation, we would supposedly remove a meaningful part of noise and background information, forcing the model to take into account only data from the lung area, i.e., desired information in this specific context.
+Thus, the classification performance in models using segmented CXR images tends to be more realistic, closer to human performance, and better reasoned.